-Does anything symbolize a cabin getaway more than the classic profile of an Adirondack chair?
+Does anything symbolize a cozy cabin getaway more than the classic profile of an Adirondack chair?
 And now you can make your own take on a DIY cabin classic with Family Handyman’s help.
 The project walks you through the planning, design and construction of your own chair, while still leaving room for artistic interpretation.

 Classic Fire Pit

 A bonfire is an integral part of the cabin experience.
 And there’s simply no better place to enjoy s’mores, roast hot dogs and tell the occasional spooky campfire story.
 Create a permanent spot for your family to gather around the fire with these plans for a DIY cabin fire pit made of bricks or retaining wall blocks.

 Just imagine snuggling around this sophisticated fire table as the sun goes down, sipping a mug of hot chocolate or something stronger.
 And this intermediate DIY outdoor furniture project involves several skills, including woodworking, masonry, metalwork and some mechanical.
 It also needs some advanced tools and will cost between $700 and $825 to make.

 The table features an inset burner with a hidden gas tank and provides enough heat to warm your hands, though probably not enough to fend off a chilly temperature.